 5. Nail file

 On a related note, I also bite my nails incessantly, which can lead to rough edges.
 In turn, rough nail edges make it even more tempting to bite my nails, and so I get stuck in a dangerous cycle until I have no nails left.
-Carrying a nail file can help me break the cycle by filing away those rough edges before I decide to ‘fix’ them with my teeth.
+Carrying a nail file (the cheap ones work just as well as any others) can help me break the cycle by filing away those rough edges before I decide to ‘fix’ them with my teeth.